William Hovell: Explorer

 Hovell claimed that he measured their longitude on the same day but in reality he read it off the sketch map that they had drafted themselves during the trip.

 Hovell admitted in 1867 that he did not take any longitude measurements and blamed Hume for it.

 Prior to this admission, Dr William Bland, who wrote the first book on the journey in 1831, invented the myth that Hovell made an error of one degree in longitude in order to protect him.

 The party turned back towards New South Wales on 18 December.
 Hume chose to travel more to the west to avoid the mountainous country and save considerable time.
 This was a sound decision.
-On 16 January 1825, just as their flour ran out, they reached the carts they had left behind them, and then two days later the safety of Hume's station at Gunning.
+On 16 January 1825, just as their flour ran out, and then two days later the safety of Hume's station at Gunning.

-On 25 March 1825, Governor Brisbane mentioned the discoveries of Hovell and Hume in a dispatch and said that he intended to send a vessel to Western Port to have it explored.
-However, nothing was done until his successor, Governor Darling, towards the end of 1826, sent an expedition under Captain Wright to Western Port.
-Hovell was attached to this expedition, and when it arrived he saw that it was not the region that he had reached on his first trip.
-Hovell explored and reported on the land surrounding Western Port and to the north of it, and near the coast to the east at Cape Paterson he discovered "great quantities of very fine coal".
-This was the first discovery of coal in Victoria.
-Hovell was away five months on this expedition and afterwards did no more exploring.
-He made various efforts during the next 10 years to obtain some special recognition from the government in addition to the grants of 1200 acre for the journey with Hume, and 1280 acre for the journey to Western Port, "subject to restrictions and encumbrances so depreciatory of its value, as to render it a very inadequate remuneration".
-He appears to have had no success, but prospered on his pastoral run at Goulburn, where he lived for the rest of his life.
-He died on 9 November 1875, and in 1877 his widow left the substantial sum of £6000 to the University of Sydney as a memorial of him, which was used to found the William Hilton Hovell lectureship on geology and physical geography.